 Florida Citizens Property Insurance or any private homeowners insurance company in the state is not allowed to cancel your policy.
 After it has been effective for at least 90 days unless you fail to pay the premium, lie on policy application, fail to comply with insurance regulation, or when there is a substantial change of risk.
 In case a company decides not to renew your policy, it is required to give you a 90-day notice period.

-Office of Insurance Regulation in Florida states that all homeowners insurance policies have at least $500 deductible for hurricane coverage.
+Office of Insurance Regulation in Florida states that all homeowners insurance policies have at least a $500 deductible for hurricane coverage.
 There are, however, 2 and 3 percent certain options.
-About 70% of all homeowners policies in Florida are with 2 percent option; in case you purchase coverage worth $50,000, your deductible will be $1000.
+About 70% of all homeowners’ policies in Florida are with a 2 percent option; if you purchase coverage worth $50,000, your deductible will be $1000.

 Age of Dwelling

-It is not allowed for homeowners insurance company to deny providing coverage based on the age of the property.
-Instead of using age as a variable to determine policy approval, insurance companies should consider wind resistance factor and any existing structure improvement to minimize damages due to a hurricane.
+It is not allowed for Homeowners Insurance companies to deny providing coverage based on the property’s age.
+Instead of using age as a variable to determine policy approval, insurance companies should consider the wind resistance factor and any existing structure improvement to minimize damages due to a hurricane.

 Citizens Homeowners Insurance Florida is not the same as Citizens Insurance Company of America.
-The former is a not-for-profit corporation run by Florida’s government while the later is a homeowners insurance Michigan, a for-profit subsidiary of The Hanover Insurance Group.
+The former is a not-for-profit corporation run by Florida’s government, while the latter is a homeowners insurance Michigan, a for-profit subsidiary of The Hanover Insurance Group.

 It’s important for Florida residents looking for coverage to compare as many rates as possible.
 Several quality insurers are representing the Florida market, including Citizens Home Insurance.